Noemidiaz/pands-project/README.md

 ![Scatterplot4](Figure_SepalWidth_vs_PetalWidth.png)
 ![Scatterplot5](Figure_SepalWidth_vs_SepalLength.png)

-Interpratation of result:
+In this study, the interpretation of result is:

- Setosa usually shows to have shorter and wider sepals if is compared to Versicolor and Virginica.
+ Iris Setosa usually shows to have shorter and wider sepals and smaller and shorter petals if is compared to Versicolor and Virginica.

+Iris Virginica tends to be the specie with longest and wider petals and sepal.

 ### Correlation